Festive Finances: How to Save Money This Christmas

 16. Stay home instead of travelling

-According to NAB, almost two in three (65%) of Aussies with intentions to travel over the next 12 months have had to cancel or postpone their plans due to cost, with 66% believing travel has become too expensive.
+According to NAB, almost two-thirds (65%) of Aussies with intentions to travel over the next 12 months have had to cancel or postpone their plans due to cost, with 66% believing travel has become too expensive.

 They’re not wrong to be wary, as travelling during the holiday season is usually expensive.
 If it’s possible, consider staying home and enjoying local festivities instead.